 Pouches used in packaging are smaller than rigid container counterparts using 60% less plastic and can be up to 23% lighter.
 Items such as Stand Up Pouches and Flat Bottom Bags can have a higher product-to-package ratio and can even require less than half the energy to produce.
 Not only that but as we mentioned earlier, flexible packaging can now be made using a single plastic, meaning it’s recyclable.

 As well as improving waste levels, flexible packaging manufacturing does not take as many resources to produce.
 Due to the smaller, compact packaging, more products can also be distributed reducing fuel costs, emissions and overall carbon footprint.

-Advancements in the type of seal used in flexible packaging have massively improved shelf-life for flexible food packaging, keeping produce fresher for longer for retailers and end users.
+Advancements in the type of seal used in flexible packaging have massively improved the shelf-life of flexible food packaging, keeping produce fresher for longer for retailers and end users.
 This is why we never villainize plastic, as it has so many benefits!
 Keeping food fresh is important to avoid wasting valuable resources.
-Plastic keeps food fresh, keeps in nutrients and can be recycling
+The Flexible Food Packaging plastic keeps food fresh, keeps in nutrients and can be recycled